 - Wait until the scan is finished.

-- Restart your computer and try updating again.
+- Then, restart your computer and try updating again.

-- With the Windows installation media
+5.2 With the installation of media

 - Insert your Windows installation media.